dream-tree/AnagramSolverRevised/README.md

 # AnagramSolverExtended

-EDIT:<br/>
+EDIT:<br>
-AnagramSolverExtended project based on the AnagramSolver project.<br/>
+AnagramSolverExtended project based on the AnagramSolver project.<br>
+Project was migrated to SpringBoot.
-Planned revisions: remodelling entities (done), allowing addition new entries to the database (partly done), allowing removal/update user entries (TODO).<br/>
+Planned revisions: remodelling entities (done), allowing addition new entries to the database (partly done), allowing removal/update user entries (TODO).<br>
-This is an early stage of this project.<br/>
+This is an early stage of this project.<br>

 ---